IUDataStructuresCourse/course-web-page-fall-2023/lectures/Nov-27.md

 an optimal solution among a set of feasible solutions.

 **Example** Suppose you are preparing to hike the Appalachian Trail.
-Select food from a grocery store that will fit in your backpack while maximizing the number of calories.
-You have room for 5 pounds of food in your backpack.
+Select items from a grocery store that will fit in your backpack while maximizing the number of calories.
+You have room for 5 pounds of food in your backpack and you are not allowed to split items.
 (This is the 0-1 Knapsack Problem.)

 In general, an optimization problem defines a
 * predicate that says which solutions are **feasible** and a